isabella232/gimp-book-painting/parametric-brushes.md

 ## Which is better as classical brush, the parametric or a raster brush?

-On GIMP the brush set have an small quantity of parametric brushes… why reason?
+On GIMP the brush set have a small amount of parametric brushes… why reason?
 Sincerely I do not know, perhaps, many illustrators, concept artists, photographers have been accustomed to see/utilize only raster brushes.

 My idea is very simple, up to what point the parametric brush, as a classical brush, could be used on digital painting?